pingcap/tiflow/tests/README.md

     * [bin/etcdctl](https://github.com/etcd-io/etcd/tree/master/etcdctl)
     * [bin/jq](https://stedolan.github.io/jq/)

+    > If you are running tests on MacOS, tidb related binaries can be downloaded from tiup mirrors, such as https://tiup-mirrors.pingcap.com/tidb-v4.0.2-darwin-amd64.tar.gz.
+And `sync_diff_inspector` can be compiled by yourself from source [tidb-tools](https://github.com/pingcap/tidb-tools)

+2. The following programs must be installed:

+    * `mysql` (the MySQL cli client, currently [mysql client 8.0 is not supported](https://github.com/pingcap/tidb/issues/14021))

-2. The user used to execute the tests must have permission to create the folder /tmp/tidb_cdc_test.
+3. The user used to execute the tests must have permission to create the folder /tmp/tidb_cdc_test.
 All test artifacts will be written into this folder.

 ## Running